 The Panasonic Lumix DMC-G5 is a good value among compact interchangeable-lens cameras, reviews say.
 This Micro Four Thirds camera is smaller than a traditional digital SLR (single-lens reflex) camera, with a great selection of compact lenses.
-For a few hundred dollars more, though, you could get the top-rated Olympus OM-D E-M5 (*Est. $1,100 with kit lens), a more advanced Micro Four Thirds camera with better image quality and a tinier, tougher build.
-Reviews prefer the Olympus as the most well-rounded camera in this class.
+However, other reviewers point out that the top-rated models are only a few hundred dollars more.

 Solid aluminum body, but it's not weatherproof.
 The Panasonic G5 isn't weather-sealed like the costlier Panasonic GH3 and Olympus OM-D E-M5, which are splashproof and dustproof to survive demanding conditions.
 Still, reviewers praise the G5's solid metal construction.

 "It's still extremely well-built with a high quality aluminum body, metal lens mount and metal tripod socket that belies its mid-range price point," says Goldstein at PhotographyBlog.com.

 "Build quality is very good," say editors at TrustedReviews.com.
 Their only quibble is that the plastic command dial "feels a bit cheap compared to the rest of the camera."
 We found no owner complaints about the G5's build quality.